dijkmans/gridbox-platform/README.md

 ### 16.2 Definition of done

-Een feature is pas “klaar” als:
+Een feature is pas â€œklaarâ€ als:

 * UI duidelijk werkt
 * data correct is